 Analysis / Bias

-Editorially, they do not publish opinion pieces and when reporting on politics maintain neutral language such as Democrats to introduce articles of impeachment Monday to remove Trump from office: Reports.
-In general, the news is reported factually and with minimal bias.
+Editorially, they do not publish opinion pieces and, when reporting on politics, maintain neutral language such as Democrats to introduce articles of impeachment Monday to remove Trump from office: Reports.
+However, they do host podcasts that promote false and misleading information related to Covid-19 such as this Dr. Morse’s Q&A – B-cell lymphoma, COVID-19 vaccine side effects, and More #651

 Failed Fact Checks

-- Radio.com links to radio stations that may fail fact checks, but the news reported on the website does not.
+- Audacy links to radio stations and podcasts that may fail fact checks.

-Overall, we rate Radio.com Least Biased based on minimal editorializing of news content.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 1/9/2021)
+Overall, we rate Audacy as Least Biased based on minimal editorializing of news content.
+We also rate them Mixed for factual reporting due to hosting podcasts that promote misinformation.
+(D. Van Zandt 1/9/2021) Updated (09/23/2023)